 548 U.S. at 63-64 (emphasis in original)

 Accordingly, the instruction contains bracketed material to cover a plaintiff’s claim for retaliation that is not job-related.
-The instruction does not follow pre-White Third Circuit authority which required the plaintiff in a retaliation claim to prove that she suffered an adverse employment action.
+The instruction does not follow pre-White Court of Appeals authority which required the plaintiff in a retaliation claim to prove that she suffered an adverse employment action.
 See, e.g., Nelson v.
 Upsala College, 51 F.3d 383, 386 (3d Cir.1995) (requiring the plaintiff in a retaliation case to prove among other things that “the employer took an adverse employment action against her”).
 See also Moore v.
 City of Philadelphia, 461 F.3d 331, 341 (3d Cir.
-2006) (observing that the White decision rejected Third Circuit law that limited recovery for retaliation to those actions that altered the employee’s compensation or terms and conditions of employment).
+2006) (observing that the White decision rejected Court of Appeals law that limited recovery for retaliation to those actions that altered the employee’s compensation or terms and conditions of employment).

 Membership In Protected Class Not Required